benjypng/blogseq/src/content/docs/blog/2025-12-11-handling-props-as-plugin.md

 ---
 title: Handling properties as a plugin
-  authors: [benjypng]
+date: 2025-12-11
 ---

 A zoterolocal plugin user encountered issues when using the plugin on an existing graph, at a time when the plugin was still under active development.
 After several rounds of patient troubleshooting by the user, I suspected the issue might be related to properties that had been created by earlier versions of the plugin.